Wyko/essential_deathworlders/content/books/good-training-champions-pt-ii/2-kin-clan.md

 Then he got evil.
 He laid his great bulk across Fiin’s back and crushed him into the cold metal plating.
 The difference in mass was so great, Tyal needed to carefully keep some of his weight off the little Clanless to prevent suffocation.

 "You seem uncomfortable.
 Want me to stop?"
 He nipped at the back of Fiin’s neck.
-It was gentle, and in another context might even be friendly tussling…
+It was gentle, and in another context might even be friendly tussling...

-Fiin shuddered almost uncontrollably but maintained his resolve. "…No Sir."
+Fiin shuddered almost uncontrollably but maintained his resolve. "...No Sir."

 "Are you sure?"
 Tyal growled quietly against Fiin’s ear.
 "We’re very discreet.
 Nobody but us here will ever know you failed.
-Just think of that nice, soft hospital bed and the cute sister-nurses…I bet you’d do well with these scars!"
+Just think of that nice, soft hospital bed and the cute sister-nurses...
+I bet you’d do well with these scars!"

 Fiin didn’t take the bait so Tyal wrestled carefully and aggressively and with all the vast strength his pureline Stoneback blood gave him.
 In less than a minute Fiin’s every muscle was stretched and fatigued into useless spasm.
 He escaped without any more broken bones or torn tendons but that was due to precision and skill on Tyal’s part rather than any lack of strength or will.
 Not that Fiin knew that.
 He knew only pain.
 He was totally unable to mount a resistance but he tried anyway, futilely.